Nick Douglas: Biography

-Nick Douglas has also worked with other bands and musicians.
-He was in the line-up of Blaze Bayley's band BLAZE for the tours of 2004 and 2005, along with other members of Doro's band Oliver Palotai and Luca Princiotta.
-In 2005, he was the bass player for Chris Caffery, on his Faces tour and at the end of 2005, he reunited his first band Deadly Blessing, which had been inactive for a long time, for some live performances and the release of an album containing rare and previously unreleased material.
+Douglas has also worked with other bands and musicians.
+He was in the lineup of Blaze Bayley's band BLAZE for the tours of 2004 and 2005, along with other members of Doro's band Oliver Palotai and Luca Princiotta.
+In 2005, he was the bass player for Chris Caffery, on his Faces tour and at the end of 2005, he reunited with his first band Deadly Blessing, which had been inactive for a long time, for some live performances and the release of an album containing rare and previously unreleased material.

 At the end of the 1990s, Douglas began writing and recording songs that eventually made the album, Through the Pane.
 The album was released independently in 2001 and released in Europe at the end of 2006 on Painkiller Records.

 Douglas played bass on a track on Chris Caffery third solo album Pins and Needles in 2007 and went on tour with both Caffery and Doro.
-He also started to record a new solo album, to which he devoted himself to during the short breaks between tours.
+He also started to record a new solo album, Regenerations, to which he devoted himself to during the short breaks between tours.

 He also played with New York and Pennsylvania based acts like Mike Rocket and the Stars, EBE and the cover band American Tabloid, featuring also the drummer of Doro's band Johnny Dee.
 He is also the bassist and lead singer of the Nick Douglas band, which features current and former members of Doro's touring band, and performs his own music.
 Douglas composes and records music in his home studio and licensed some of his compositions to movie and TV companies.

-Nick’s second solo album, Regenerations, was released in February and March 2017 in Europe and The US respectively on the German label, Metalville.
-It went to #4 on the Metal Contraband “most added to radio” charts in North America.
+Nick's second solo album, Regenerations, was released in February and March 2017 in Europe and The US respectively on the German label, Metalville.
+It went to #4 on the Metal Contraband "most added to radio" charts in North America.

+In 2015 Nick began working with the Blues band The B. Christopher Band for the production of their albums.

+Starting in 2016, Nick narrated two audiobooks for Native American novelist Craig Strete, The Bleeding Man and Other Science Fiction Stories and Paint Your Face on a Drowning in the River.